Studentski Trg: Formation of the square

 In one of the houses at the future square, the Red Cross of Serbia was founded on 6 February 1876.
+During the Serbian-Ottoman wars from 1876 to 1878, Mikhail Chernyayev headed a corps of Russian volunteers to Belgrade.
+A mobile military church dedicated to the Holly Prince Alexander Nevsky also came from Russia and followed them to the battlefields.
+It was located at the Great Market in 1876, and was used for eucharists and requiem masses.
+When the church was permanently moved in 1876, residents of Dorćol formed a board for the construction of the church and a small, stone church was built further down the hill and a bit below the modern one, dedicated to Alexander Nevsky, too.
+In turn, it was demolished in 1891 and modern Church if the Holy Alexander Nevsky was finished by 1930.

 First modern Belgrade's urbanist Emilijan Josimović suggested dislocation of the market in 1887, as it was placed in the sole center of the city.
 Plus, he deemed it inappropriate for the Great School to be across the market.
 But when the horse-drawn tram was introduced in Belgrade 1892, and it passed through this part of the city, the market actually bloomed even more.
 Josimović met with much resistance and only some time before his death, he managed for the city to decide to split the market in two and to form a park in one of the sections.
 The open space area around the market, which was now a defunct Turkish cemetery, and the northwestern section were turned into the park, as Josimović originally envisioned.
 He also proposed for the nearby buffer zone between the city and the Fortress to be adapted into the Kalemegdan Park, as he considered parks the "air reservoirs".
 The park was opened on 11 May 1897, just two weeks before Josimović's death.
 On the same day, the monument to Josif Pančić, work of sculptor Đorđe Jovanović was erected in the park.
 As the monument was covered with cloth for a long time, citizens colloquially nicknamed the square a "plateau of the bagged man".

 The market itself continued to operate until 1926 when was finally closed.
 With the closing of the Great Market, city government built several other markets in the city, bit further from the downtown: Zeleni Venac, Kalenić market, Bajloni market and Jovanova market.
 The park that was created was named Pančićev Park, after his monument in the park, and is today known as the Akademski Park.
 Pančić's monument was coupled with the monument dedicated to Dositej Obradović in 1914, which was transferred to the Akadameski park in the early 1930s from his previous location at the end of the Knez Mihailova street.
 The square was finally formed in its present shape by 1927, with the park in the central part.
 Park was planned by architect Đorđe Kovaljski while the recognizable enclosure and the gates were added in 1929, on the project of Milutin Borisavljević.